psandeepunni/cowboy-automatic-route-dispatcher/README.md

 4. ```/:controllerThree/:actionTwo/[:extras]``` will translate to ```controllerThree_controller.erl:actionTwo(Method, Req, Options)``` with the rest of the URL in ```extras``` binding, where Method is a bitstring representing the METHOD header of an http request and Req is a cowboy Request Object.

-#### Defining View/Root Controllers
+#### Defining Controllers

-A root controller is an erlang module with the naming convention of name_controller.erl.
-Adding a root controller, will result in automatic route binding of /name to the controller.
-Adding APIs, functions with arity 3, to this controller module, will result in automatic secondary path binding, such as, /name/function
+A route controller is an erlang module with the naming convention of name_controller.erl.
+Adding APIs, functions with arity 3, to this controller module, will result in automatic secondary path binding, such as, /controller_module_name/function_name

 Sample Controller Module